 - 1½ pounds skin-on sockeye salmon, cut into four fillets

-- ⅓ cup maple syrup
+- ⅓ cup pure maple syrup

 - 2½ tablespoons balsamic vinegar

-- 1½ tablespoons fresh peeled grated ginger
+- 1½ tablespoons fresh ginger, peeled and grated

-- 2 teaspoons fresh minced garlic
+- 2 teaspoons fresh garlic, minced

 - Kosher salt & freshly ground pepper